Washington vs. Colorado NCAA Football Odds, Plays and Insights | November 20, 2021

 Washington Stats and Trends

-- This season, the Huskies have just one against the spread win in three games as a favorite of 5.5 points or more.
+- The Huskies have been favored by 6 points or more three times this season and covered the spread in one of them.

-- Washington's games this year have hit the over on just two of nine set point totals (22.2%).
+- Washington's games this year have hit the over two times in nine opportunities (22.2%).

-- When Washington puts up more than 27.5 points, it is 2-1 against the spread and 2-1 overall.
+- When Washington scores more than 27.5 points, it is 2-1 against the spread and 2-1 overall.

 - This year, the Huskies have turned the ball over 15 times, seven more than the Buffaloes' takeaways (8).